espressif/esp-idf/docs/en/security/flash-encryption.rst

       This command does not include any user files which should be written to the partitions on the flash memory.
 Please write them manually before running this command otherwise the files should be encrypted separately before writing.

-  This command will write to flash memory unencrypted images: the firmware bootloader, the partition table and applications.
+  This command will write to flash memory unencrypted images: the second stage bootloader, the partition table and applications.
 Once the flashing is complete, {IDF_TARGET_NAME} will reset.
-On the next boot, the firmware bootloader encrypts: the firmware bootloader, application partitions and partitions marked as ``encrypted`` then resets.
+On the next boot, the second stage bootloader encrypts: the second stage bootloader, application partitions and partitions marked as ``encrypted`` then resets.
 Encrypting in-place can take time, up to a minute for large partitions.
 After that, the application is decrypted at runtime and executed.

 A sample output of the first {IDF_TARGET_NAME} boot after enabling flash encryption is given below: